MithrilJS/mithril.js/docs/mithril.component.md

 m.mount(document.body, MyComponent) // renders <h1>Hello</h1> into <body>
 ```

-The `controller` function, if present, creates an object that is meant to contain methods for a view to call.
-Those methods (and the `controller` function itself) may call model methods, and the controller may be used to store contextual data returned from model methods (for example, a [promise](mithril.deferred.md) from a [request](mithril.request.md)), or a reference to a view model.
+The optional `controller` function creates an object that may be used in the following recommended ways:

+- It can contain methods meant to be called by a `view`.
+- It can call model methods directly or from methods inside the resulting object.
+- It can store contextual data returned from model methods (i.e. a [promise](mithril.deferred.md) from a [request](mithril.request.md)).
+- It can hold a reference to a view model.

-The `view` function creates a representation of a template that may consume model data and call controller methods to affect the model.
+The `view` has access to methods and properties that the controller chooses to expose in the returned object.
+With those methods and properties, it creates a template that can consume model data and call controller methods to affect the model.
+This is the recommended way for views and models to exchange data.

 ```javascript
 //a simple MVC example